-Looking to diversify your programming, attract new clients and add variety for your existing clientele?
+Looking to diversify your programming, attract new personal training clients, and add variety to your fitness repertoire?
 Water workouts can make quite a splash!

 Designing an exercise regimen that incorporates aquatic movements comes with its own set of requirements, of course, but the results can be well worth the effort.

 The medical community has long used the special properties of water as a medium for treating injuries and as a way to rehabilitate patients.
 From a physics standpoint, an aquatic workout has a lot going for it.
 Compared to air, water’s buoyancy and greater resistance place less stress on the joints for a no-impact exercise experience.

 On average, a 30-minute pool workout burns approximately 300 calories.
 Since 3,500 calories is the approximate equivalent of a pound of body fat, even 3-4 exercise bouts per week in the pool can lead to noticeable weight loss in a matter of a few weeks.